nelsonjchen/cloud-geoip-dns-testing/README.md

 ## Development

 This is a simple Pulumi project that sets up DNS records for GeoIP routing tests.
 You can run `pulumi up` to deploy the infrastructure to your own cloud account.
 You’ll need Pulumi installed and configured with multiple cloud providers’ credentials.
-The estimated cost to run this is about $0.25/month, since Google charges per zone.
+The estimated cost to run this is about $(0.25+0.50*7)/month, since Google and AWS charges per zone.
 Other providers charge by query, which should be minimal.
 We don’t need extra features like monitoring for this test.

 I don’t expect most people to run this themselves, but I’m providing the code for transparency.
 Feel free to fork or reference it if needed.